pnp/script-samples/scripts/spo-search-export-to-csv/README.md

 plugin: add-to-gallery
 ---

-# Run A Seach Query And Export To CSV
+# Run A Search Query And Export To CSV

 ## Summary